 - Slow to whelp causes tired moms.
 Twenty-four hours is too long to whelp; 6-9 hours is the goal.
 Exhausted moms are recovering, not doing puppy care.
 The need to get babies on the ground and in a timely manner seems obvious, but is often overlooked as a cause of first-week puppy loss.
 Two products have the biggest impact on labor:

 - Calcium gel – Needed for effective contractions and better puppy movement in the uterus.
 Timely delivery is the goal.
-(Read Careful with Calcium) Low calcium at this stage often leads to Uterine Inertia, puppy loss and C-Sections; all undesirable.
+(Read Calcium for Pregnant Dogs) Low calcium at this stage often leads to Uterine Inertia, puppy loss and C-Sections; all undesirable.

 - Raspberry extract – Eases ligament spasm post-contraction, which eases labor.
 It is especially helpful with early labor spasms in first-time moms who have no idea what labor means.
 Breeders’ Edge® Oxy Mate™ Prenatal has red raspberry extract in the vitamin or you can add the red raspberry extract concentrate to your water three weeks before birth.

 GI issues and diarrhea is the second major cause of loss in the first week.
 To prevent first-week diarrhea, we give probiotics to the mom two weeks before and two weeks after whelping; most just keep giving mom probiotics in the food while she is nursing.
 Puppies are born with sterile guts and by day 3, the gut is populated with bacteria from mom.
 Mom gives them good bacteria (and bad) when cleaning and caring for them.
 Giving probiotics to mom ensures mom only gives good bacteria to her pups when cleaning.
 This has been quite effective during this stressful time!

 When stopping puppy loss, let puppy have only colostrum the first 24 hours, allowing colostrum to manage the issue.
 Day two through seven, start